THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 LEARNING OCCURS IN DIALOGUE WITH OTHERS

-Right from the outset of the Reggio Emilia schools, collaboration and the collective were emphasised.
-It is part of the history, politics and processes in the schools.
-Loris Malaguzzi and the teachers read and explored everything in relation to how children learn.
-But they did something unique, for the first time they regarded the child as the expert in his or her own learning.
+Collaboration and the collective were emphasised from the outset of the Reggio Emilia schools.
+It is part of the schools' history, politics, and processes.
+Loris Malaguzzi and the teachers read and explored everything about children's learning.
+But they did something unique: For the first time, they regarded the child as the expert in their learning.
 They sought to make the learning visible.

-Piaget believed that all the concepts a child would need to learn were present in an implicit form in the child’s brain.
-With maturation and as each concept was introduced and practised, the children would gain proficiency.
-There was a trust that implicit concepts will become explicit through engagement.
-He posited that the concepts would emerge at the stage the child was developmentally ready (Ginsberg & Opper, 1988).
+Piaget believed that all the concepts a child would need to learn were implicit in the child’s brain.
+With maturation, as each concept was introduced and practised, the children would gain proficiency.
+There was a trust that implicit concepts would become explicit through engagement.
+He posited that the ideas would emerge when the child was developmentally ready (Ginsberg & Opper, 1988).

 Vygotsky developed these ideas.
-He believed that the engagement with materials and concepts was necessary, but he believed that that knowledge was socially constructed and the child had to engage with others.
+He believed that engagement with materials and concepts was necessary, but knowledge was socially constructed, and the child had to engage with others.
 Knowledge is co-constructed between the individual and society.
 Language is one of the powerful tools for creating co-constructed knowledge (Miller, 2014).

 The Reggio Emilia Philosophy relates its work to the co-construction of learning.
-They have always operated from the idea that we learn things better when we are in a relationship with others.
-Besides language, this learning together is also mediated by the environment and the educational tools that are available to the students.
+It has continuously operated from the idea that we learn better when in a relationship with others.
+In addition to language, this learning together is also mediated by the environment and the educational tools available to the students.

-How does learning as individual and group construction link with neuroscience?
+How is learning as an individual and a group construction linked with neuroscience?

 In neuroscience, we learn that children’s brains look for patterns in the environment around them.
-From the earliest age, they begin to give meaning to or interpret what they are experiencing.
+They begin to give meaning to or interpret what they are experiencing from the earliest age.
 Even before language develops, their ability to interpret actions, emotions and situations is highly active (Donaldson, 1984).
 The idea of mirror neurons is not validated across neuroscience literature, but the idea that children imitate what they sense around them has sound scientific backing.
-Learning from others, be they elders, peers or community members is an important way we develop our own identity.
-Urie Bronfenbrenner in his ecological model discusses the influences of various social circles on our human journey (Bronfenbrenner, 1979).
+Learning from others, elders, peers, or community members, is a critical way to develop our identity.
+In his ecological model, Urie Bronfenbrennerdiscusses the influences of various social circles on our human journey (Bronfenbrenner, 1979).

-Imitation learning could be the basis of empathy, learning and understanding through the unfolding of events.
-But in Reggio Emilia, the emphasis on group learning was unique when it was implemented.
-Many schools the world over, including still focus on learning as an individual journey.
-What is understood in Reggio Emilia is that the child’s own neural network is being impacted in the group, but the whole group’s mental frame and neural network are being impacted as well.
+Imitation learning could be the basis of empathy, learning and understanding through events unfolding.
+However, in Reggio Emilia, the emphasis on group learning was unique when implemented.
+Many schools around the world still focus on learning as an individual journey.
+Reggio Emilia understands that the group is impacting the child’s neural network.
+Still, the whole group’s mental frame and neural network are also affected.
 There are multiple layers to learning in a group.

 D. Principles that encapsulate the ASSESSMENT in the schools